 3. Experience requirement.
-A minimum of five (5) years of experience engaged in estate planning and estate planning activities is required in one or more of the professional disciplines described above.
+A minimum of five (5) years of experience actively engaged in estate planning and estate planning activities is required in one or more of the professional disciplines described above.
 For applicants who have not been actively engaged in estate planning for fifteen (15) years or more, the following education requirement must be met.

 4. Education requirement.
-The National Association of Estate Planners & Councils (NAEPC) has designated The American College, Bryn Mawr, Pennsylvania, as the primary provider of the education courses required to earn the AEP® designation.
+The National Association of Estate Planners & Councils (NAEPC) has designated The American College of Financial Services, King of Prussia, PA, as the primary provider of the education courses required to earn the AEP® designation.
 Applicants for the AEP® designation must successfully complete two graduate courses through the Richard D. Irwin Graduate School of The American College as follows: